Vaginal Reconstruction Options

 At Comprehensive Urology in Los Angeles, we offer a variety of vaginal reconstruction procedures as well as vaginal repair procedures.
 Vaginal reconstructive surgeries emphasize the repair of genital defects and restoration of the genitals to ensure proper function.
+Contact us today for an appointment to find out more about our services and which option works best for you.

 Comprehensive Urology offers a wide range of vaginal reconstruction surgeries to address a provide a solution for your condition, whether it is prolapse, incontinence, or trauma.
 Our highly trained urologists can offer insights into our vaginal reconstruction treatments and help patients determine which procedure can provide the optimal results.